Armalyte: Weapon system

-The player's ship (coloured blue) begins the game with a forward-firing laser that produces two shots, and a battery with a single storage cell that powers the ship's 'Super Weapon' (see below).
+The player's ship (coloured blue) begins the game with a forward-firing laser that produces two shots, and a battery with a single storage cell that powers the ship's 'Super Weapon'.
 In the one player game there is also an automatic drone ship that has the same capability as the main ship and which follows the main ship around the screen.
 In the two player game the drone is replaced by a second ship (coloured red and with a different design) that is fully controllable by the second player.

 A number of "munitions pods" are positioned throughout the levels and, if shot repeatedly, transform sequentially into a variety of power-ups: